robdmc/behold/README.md

-Behold
+Behold:  A debugging tool for large Python projects
 ===
-Behold is a package that let's you perform contextual debugging.
-It enables you to use the state inside a particular module to either trigger a step debugger or trigger print statements in a completely different module.
+Behold is a package that makes it easier to debug large Python projects.
+It enables you to perform [contextual debugging](#contextual-debugging-explained) over your entire code base.
+This means that you can use the state inside one module to control either printing or step-debugging in a completely different module.
 Given the stateful nature of many large, multi-file applications (I'm looking at you, Django), this capability provides valuable control over your debugging work flow.

 Behold is written in pure Python with no dependencies.
 It is compatible with both Python2 and Python3.

+This page shows several examples to get you started.
+The
+<a href="http://behold.readthedocs.io/en/latest/ref/behold.html">API documentation can be found here.</a>

 Installation
 ---